Skip to Content

 Two-day focus

-Day One will feature talks and workshops focused on EEG, while Day Two will be centered on Neuromodulation.
+Day One featured talks on EEG and a workshop focused on fNIRS, while Day Two was centered on Neuromodulation.

 This year's thought-leaders